 The key challenge with modern visibility on clouds like AWS is that data originates from various sources across every layer of the application stack, is varied…

 AWS recently introduced a new Lambda Telemetry API giving users the ability to collect logs, metrics, and traces for analysis in AWS services like Cloudwatch or a third-party observability platform like Coralogix.
-It allows for a simplified and holistic collection of observability data by providing Lambda extensions access to additional events and information related to the Lambda platform.
+It allows for a simplified and holistic collection of AWS observability data by providing Lambda extensions access to additional events and information related to the Lambda platform.

 Leveraging the release of the AWS Lambda Telemetry API, we have built a newly optimized Lambda extension called Coralogix AWS Lambda Telemetry Exporter to further streamline the collection of logs, metrics, and traces for monitoring, alerting, and correlation in the Coralogix platform.